 But if your email templates leave much to be desired, if they’re not properly personalized, and so to speak wooden and artificial, they won’t resonate with your recipients.
 And they’ll simply click the delete button.

-That’s why I suggest you check our blog post and find some really effective sales email templates.
+You cancheck our blog post and find some really effective sales email templates.

-Besides that, we also have numerous premade and highly customizable email sequence templates on the platform.
+Besides that, we also have numerous premade and highly customizable email sequence templates on our platform.
 They can be easily personalized, and together with our personalization tokens, that you can create yourself, you can send automated emails which are the next best thing to 1-on-1 conversations.

 8. You Don’t Personalize Your Emails Properly

-C’mon, do you think that people will think that you actually talk to them personally and respond to your email just because you used their first name?
+Do you think that people will think that you actually talk to them personally and respond to your email just because you used their first name?

 Of course not.